 Benjamin Hubert Mashes up the “Super Man-Made” With Old Craft

-The young London designer has built his practice based on a research-led process that emphasizes materiality and tactility.
+Benjamin Hubert has built his practice based on a research-led process.

 “Really big brands are starting to pick up the phone and quote our mantra back to us,” says the 28-year-old London-based designer Benjamin Hubert.
 The mantra is emblazoned across the home page of Hubert’s newly redesigned website: “Materials-driven.
 Process-led.
 Industrial design.”
 It’s a philosophy that permeates everything the young designer and his studio work on, beginning with an extraordinary amount of research into materials and manufacturing processes that dictates the form and structure of their sophisticated products.

 For Hubert, the process of creating an object starts with hundreds of sketches, followed by dozens of models.
 If possible, he visits the factories, preferably with the client, so that everyone understands the potential of the materials.
 When he and his team were designing the Garment chair for Cappellini, for example, they spent weeks sewing bits of textile and trying to achieve different finishes.
 It always circles back to materials-driven thinking.
 “People who don’t understand the material will try and get it to do something that isn’t possible,” he says.

 More from Metropolis

 At this year’s Maison & Objet fair in Paris, Hubert showed his most recent project—the Container lamp for the manufacturer Ligne Roset.
 Made up of two large ceramic sections held together by an injection-molded silicone band (instead of glue or screws), it looks like a piece of refined tableware.
 “It was the idea of volumes,” Hubert says, “of utilizing the ceramics to contain the electronic components to produce a soft, reflected light from the glazed surface.”